 Jimmy Turner: A hundred percent.
 And that's why Epictetus is right — where all of coaching pretty much comes from.
 It's like a mixture of stoicism and a few other belief processes.

-But that's why Epictetus said the chief task in life is figuring out like basically the things that you can control internally and the things that are external you can't control, and to do the work on the things that you actually can control, which is your internal narrative, your perspective.
+But that's why Epictetus said the chief task in life is figuring out basically the things that you can control internally and the things that are external you can't control, and to do the work on the things that you actually can control, which is your internal narrative, your perspective.

-That was something that he said like 2000 years ago.
 Like this is not new, it's just modernized.
 And we recognize that that is so true.
 And we've had so many examples in our program.
 Exactly like what you said, they fell back in love with their job, and they came in saying, “No, I got to change jobs, I'm going to quit medicine.”

 And did the shift in perspective, like that mindset shift they needed and now, they love what they do.